sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 ### Spotting the top consumer devices

-On average, and apart from the cooling systems, servers account for the greatest shares of direct electricity use in data centers, followed by storage drives and network devices.
+On average, and apart from the cooling systems, servers account for the greatest shares of direct electricity use in data centers, followed by storage and network devices.

 The **Host Types** panel shows the composition of your infrastructure distributed among storage, compute and network dedicated devices, while the **Total Power by Host Type** panel displays the electricity consumption and distribution per type.
 This information indicates the power consumption ratio to sustain computing devices activity, data storage, and IP traffic in your data center.